hufihaf/Markdown-Mindmaps/WebDevelopment.md

 ### Languages
 - What are languages like PHP, Python, and Ruby used for in backend?

+- What is server-side rendering?
+- How do backend languages handle routing and logic?
 ### Databases
 - What are the two primary database types?

 - Why would a developer use one over the other?
+- What is CRUD?
+## API
+- What is an API?

+- What is REST?
+- What is GraphQL?